shawkyebrahim2514/Student-Database-Management/README.md

 > You can see <a href="./Database Design/database scheme.sql">Database Scheme</a> for this project

 > You can see <a href="./Database Design/database queries.sql">Database Quiries</a> that used in this project

+## Generate fake students for test
+> You can use <a href="./Generate Fake Students">Faker.js</a> to generate fake students to test this project

+> You can see <a href="./Database Design/view of students.md">Fake Students</a> that used in this project